 I was curious, so I weighed my Nikon D810 with my 70-200mm lens attached.
-It is just over 2.6kg!
+It’s just over 2.6kg!
 That’s a lot of weight to dangle in the air, unsupported without wafting it about.

-You might not use a big lens now, but if you get used to holding your camera correctly now, you will automatically do it when you’re using a bigger lens.
+You might not use a big lens now, but if you get used to holding your camera correctly now, you’ll automatically do it when you’re using a bigger lens.

 Why is this the wrong way to hold a camera?